From small town to

-Originally from Iowa, I grew up in a family of five.
+Originally from a town of 2,000 people in Iowa, I grew up in a family of five.
 Both of my parents are music teachers and my daily life was filled with listening to and playing jazz and classical music.

 Fast-forward 13 years and we moved our family of three to Switzerland and are reaping the benefits of raising a Third Culture Kid.
 It would be a lie to say it has always been easy, but it has been an extremely enriching and rewarding experience.

-I now serve on the board of SENIA-Europe and work to bring the message of inclusive education to European international schools.
+- I serve on the International and European boards of SENIA and work to bring the message of inclusive education to international schools.